Performers

 Caroline Jesalva is a violinist and vocalist traversing the worlds of classical music, improvisation and experimental music.
 Inspired by Dadaism, her music explores experimental theater, poetry, classical repertoire, and free improvisation.
 As a violinist, Caroline has most recently performed with A Far Cry, Boston Modern Orchestra Project, Callithumpian Consort, and recently premiered a new opera by Wayne Shorter and Esperanza Spalding, entitled Iphigenia.
 She has held fellowships with YellowBarn Young Artists, Bang-on-A Can, Black House Collective; and is a recent graduate of New England Conservatory of Music where she studied violin performance under the tutelage of Nicholas Kitchen (Borromeo String Quartet).

 She is the founder of Blind Glass ensemble, named the 2023 NEC Wildcard Honors Ensemble, which was created with the intention to build a collaborative space for musicians of all shapes and kinds.
-A passionate educator, she has taught at New England Conservatory’s Preparatory School, and is currently on faculty at The People’s Music School in Chicago, IL.
+A passionate educator, she has taught at New England Conservatory’s Preparatory School, and was on faculty at The People’s Music School in Chicago, IL.

 In front of Greek columns and sporting a green shirt, a mustache, beard, and mid-length natural African hair, Wilfred Farquharson plays his viola while looking towards the instrument